 1992 – 1998; 2000 – today

-The band’s second logo marked a step toward establishing their visual identity.
+The band’s second logo marked a step toward establishing its visual identity.
 At the center of the composition is a stylized letter “W,” consisting of two symmetrical lines extending outward, resembling wings.
 This gave the logo a memorable appearance that would later become strongly associated with the band.

 The “W” is rendered in solid black, symbolizing simplicity and stability.
 The choice of black allowed the focus to remain solely on the symbol without unnecessary embellishments.
 The lines are straight with sharp angles, giving the image a sense of strength and confidence.
 The simplicity of the design reflects the band’s desire to focus on the essence and avoid extraneous details.